Hannah Montana: Cyrus's public image

-Revised episode
+Depiction of diabetes

 A second-season episode titled "No Sugar, Sugar" was planned to air in the United States on November 2, 2008, but was removed from the schedule after complaints about its subject matter.
 The episode, in which Oliver is diagnosed with type 1 diabetes, was previewed online; viewers said it presented inaccurate information about the disorder.
 Some viewers said there was a risk of uninformed children following the episode's health information, while others commended the episode's themes of acceptance and support for diabetics.
 The network revised the episode after consulting diabetes research-funding organization JDRF and filming new scenes; an updated version of the episode titled "Uptight (Oliver's Alright)" was aired during the program's third season on September 20, 2009.

 Lawsuits

 Television writer Buddy Sheffield alleged he pitched the concept for a television series titled Rock and Roland to Disney Channel in 2001; it would have focused on a junior-high school student who leads a secret double life as a rock star.
 The initial proposal was unsuccessful, and in August 2007, Sheffield filed a lawsuit against the network based on the similarities between his pitch and Hannah Montana.
 The lawsuit said Sheffield was owed millions of dollars in damages.
 A trial was scheduled to begin in August 2008, but the case was resolved privately beforehand.

 In April 2010, Correll and O'Brien filed a lawsuit against Disney Channel for $5 million over profits from the program.
 The pair alleged they were denied their share of profits based on requirements for creators from the Writers Guild of America West.
 Correll, who also directed a number of episodes, further alleged he was unfairly terminated by Disney in response to giving testimony within the arbitration.
 By 2016, it was reported the arbitrator found $18 million in under-reported amounts, but the franchise was still operating at a $24 million deficit so no compensation was owed.
 The pair took their case to open court and claimed they were prejudiced by their arbitrator; in 2018, however, the request to overturn the ruling was refused.
 Poryes had filed a similar lawsuit in October 2008, but this was ultimately settled.